petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes.md

 You can now use these picklists to create single-select and multi-select fields in the Distributor Application object.

-### Adding Fields to the Distributor Application Object
+## Adding Fields to the Distributor Application Object

-With Object [data fields](https://learn.liferay.com/en/w/dxp/building-applications/objects/creating-and-managing-objects/fields), you can store and manage specific types of information in your application. <!-- Fields are data definitions that represent database columns and store different [types of values](#field-types-ui-reference). --> Delectable Bonsai needs fields for collecting applicant, contact, business, bank, and credit information.
+With Object [data fields](https://learn.liferay.com/en/w/dxp/building-applications/objects/creating-and-managing-objects/fields), you can store and manage specific types of information in your application. <!-- Fields are data definitions that represent database columns and store different [types of values](#field-types-ui-reference). --> Delectable Bonsai needs fields for collecting applicant, contact, business, bank, and reference information.

 The following steps first cover how to add fields via the Liferay UI.
 Then, they cover how to create the remaining fields using the `object-admin` REST APIs. <!--REFINE-->